spacecatpixel/lokidocs/docs/FAQ.md

 Loki plans to push back any useful changes to Monero, such as optimisations, bug fixes, and feature adds.

-###**What's the difference between Loki and Monero?**

-Compared to Monero, Loki has a [fixed ring size](/Advanced/CryptoNoteElements/#ring-signature-size) with a minimum mixin of 10, [governance block reward](/Advanced/Cryptoeconomics/#block-reward-split) of 5% which will [fund community projects and developments](/Governance/LokiFundingSystem), and [emission curve changes](/Advanced/Cryptoeconomics/#loki-block-reward).
-These are base-layer changes that will differentiate us from Monero; however, the main change that is being implemented is the second layer of incentivised [Service Nodes](../ServiceNodes/SNOverview), [Loki Services](/LokiServices/LokiServicesOverview), and [Lokinet](/Lokinet/LokinetOverview).

 ###**Can I see details about the premine?**

 Yes, see the [premine report](https://loki.network/loki-premine-report/).

-###**Why is there a 5% governance reward?**
+###**Why is there a 10% governance reward?**

 We intended to create a [self-funding system](../Governance/LokiFundingSystem) so that users can be certain that no external influences can drive the development funding of the network in an undesirable direction.
-The 5% block reward that is issued to the governance wallet is for this purpose.
+The 10% block reward that is issued to the governance wallet is for this purpose.

 This is a similar approach to other projects, such as the Zcash Foundation, who for the first 4 years of the network’s operation will receive a 20% block reward, and the DASH project, who receive a 10% block reward from the network.